Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 Before it airs, plan how you are going to get a copy of it:

-- Record the interview on an interactive TV recording device such as a personal video recorder (PVR).
+1. Record the interview on an interactive TV like a personal video recorder (PVR).
 You’ll likely need the help of a savvy friend or professional to upload, reformat and remove the commercials – I did.

 COPYRIGHT TIP: It’s better to beg for forgiveness than to ask for permission.

 Get on the fast track now and drive more website traffic.
-You will get more sales and better brand visibility by creating a promotional marketing video.
-For tips on how to promote your video on your website and through social media read my guest blogs.
+Creating a promotional marketing video will increase sales and better brand visibility.
+For tips on promoting your video on your website and social media, read my guest blogs.